 A partial denture, or a bridge, can either be removal or cemented into place.
 Partial dentures are used when one or more natural teeth remain in the upper or lower jaw.
 The replacement teeth are attached to a gum-colored base connected by a metal framework to hold the bridge in place.

 The bridge serves two purposes: 1) to fill the space created by missing teeth; and 2) to prevent the remaining, natural teeth from changing position.

 Dental implants, the permanent replacement of a tooth’s root implanted into the jawbone, may be used to support a bridge.
 However, not all patients are candidates for dental implants.
-Your dentist will consult with you on this alternative.
+Your dentist in Granville will consult with you on this alternative.

 Your dentist, or a prosthodontist specializing in teeth replacement and restoration, will create models, wax forms and plastic patterns for impressions of your jaw line.
 After several fittings and a final measurement, the denture is cast.
 There will be several appointments for adjustments to the final cast.

 Even with the use of denture adhesives, it is natural for all new dentures to feel odd and loose as the facial muscles and the cheeks adjust to the dentures.
 There will be soreness, minor irritation and excess saliva produced during the first few weeks.
 These issues will diminish over time as the oral cavity and the face adjust to the dentures.

 Until you become used to the dentures, it will be difficult pronouncing certain words and a soft diet is advisable during the first weeks.

 Since dentures are made to replicate natural teeth, your smile will improve and your facial features will be fuller.